Aegiq/lightworks/docs/source/sdk/circuit.rst

     circuit.add_bs(1, reflectivity = 0.4, convention = "H", loss = 0.3)

 .. warning::
-    All losses in the SDK should be provided as a positive dB loss value.
+    All losses in Lightworks should be provided as a positive dB loss value.
 To provide loss as a decimal transmission value instead, the ``transmission_to_db_loss`` function can be used.
 For a transmission of 80%, the function call above would therefore look like:

   .. code-block:: Python

-    circuit.add_bs(1, reflectivity = 0.4, convention = "H", loss = sdk.transmission_to_db_loss(0.8))
+    circuit.add_bs(1, reflectivity = 0.4, convention = "H", loss = lw.transmission_to_db_loss(0.8))

 .. _phaseshifter: